MandyNeumeyer/useReducer-van/README.md

     - if gear is 0, has no effect
     - changes van speed so that it is closer to 0

 Show the current speed and gear of the van to the user.
-Show also buttons for the different actions
+Show also buttons for the different actions.

-**BONUS CHALLENGE :weight_lifting: Show distance travelled**